milankinen/cuic/doc/interactions.md

 may implicitly wait until the target element condition enables the specific
 action: for example `(c/click save-btn)` will wait until the `save-btn` becomes visible and enabled.
-If the required condition is not satisfied within the defined timeout (see [configuration](./configuration.md) for more details), action fails with an exception.
+If the required condition is not satisfied within the defined timeout, action fails with an exception.

 **OBS!** Because actions may actually *mutate* the page state, be careful to call them only once.
 In other words, do **not** place any